 Linux DVD Playback on SUSE Linux 10.0.

 Do you want to get DVD discs to playback on Suse Linux!
 Then read on.
 First, you should install the required libraries to compile a copy of Xine, which is the preferred application for playing DVD discs on Linux.
-If you install Xine from your distro DVD then you will be set.
-Then you need to download a copy of the latest xine-lib source from http://xine.sourceforge.net/.
+You need to download a copy of the latest xine-lib source from http://xine.sourceforge.net/.
 Then unpack the source tarball and cd to the newly created directory.
-Then build it with:
+Then build it with the commands below.

 bejiitaswrath:/home/saruman # hdparm -d 1 /dev/hdc /dev/hdc: setting using_dma to 1 (on) using_dma = 1 (on) bejiitaswrath:/home/saruman #